 Burnaby Village is one of three main venues where the City of Burnaby celebrates Canada Day.
 The others are the Edmonds Community Centre and Swangard Stadium.
 Click Canada Day in Burnaby for details about what happens at each location.

-The performance and activity schedule for July 1st in a past year was the following:
+The performance and activity schedule for July 1st in a past year was the following (and the 2026 lineup will likely be comparable):

 Burnaby Village on BC Day

-• Agents of Change – an exhibit that features cut-outs of six folks who advocated for social justice in Burnaby.
+- Agents of Change – an exhibit that features cut-outs of six people who advocated for social justice in Burnaby.

 Burnaby Village on Labour Day